1. Island Hop in the Andaman Sea or Gulf of Thailand - Top thing to do in Thailand

 3. Trekking to Hill Tribe Villages in Northern Thailand

 The north of Thailand is home to many different hill tribe villages which can be explored via trekking.
+This surely one of the most challening things to do in Thailand.
 Many treks originate out of Chiang Mai, the Rose of the North, and include home-stays to help travelers comprehend the unique way of life in the villages.

 4. Cheer for a Muay Thai Boxer in Chiang Mai

 Muay Thai boxing is the cultural martial art of Thailand, dating back several hundred years.
 Originally, it was used as a form of close combat weaponry, with the hands being used like daggers or swords, the shins and forearms as shields, the elbow like a hammer, and legs and knees acting as an axe.
 Modern Muay Thai Boxing first emerged after World War II, when European and American soldiers witnessed Thai soldiers stationed overseas practicing their fighting style.
 Formal rules made the art resemble modern boxing in style and organization.
 Watching a match in the cultural capital of Thailand, in Chiang Mai, is a perfect way to see history come alive.